Here you go! Enjoy! Thank you for the encouragement!

 He flicked his hand at Chang whose expression was as cold as a stone before a satisfied grin appeared on the firebender's face.

-"Chang here and a few of his earthbenders were gracious enough to show us a way to make a hasty retreat without giving any trace as to where we had gone," Jianguo paused and twirled around to smile at his men.
+"Chang here and a few of his earthbenders were gracious enough to show us a way to make a hasty retreat without giving any trace as to where we had gone," Jianguo paused and slowly spun around to smile at his men.
 "Why don't we give our guests a peek?"

 The men snickered until Xiao and Ping stepped forward with large smirks on their faces.
 The earthbender went to stand behind Xiao and then he grabbed hold of both of his upper arms.
 Katara and Zuko's eyes widened when the earth silently opened and they fell through before the ground sealed back up without any sign that it that been disturbed.